funsafemath/seccompy/README.md

         // Note that writing into the target's memory is never safe:
         // syscalls can be interrupted, so you can corrupt the target's memory;
-        // the process may be dead, and you'll (really unlikely) write into another process' memory;
+        // the process may be dead, and you might (really unlikely) write into another process' memory;
         // you can use the `ignore_non_fatal_signals` flag to exclude the first case let mut memory = File::options()
             .write(true)